DanusMinimus/PyIntel-8080/README.md

 # PyIntel-8080
-This is a intel 8080 emulator written in python, it is poorly documented and badly written.
+This is a Intel 8080 emulator written in python, it is poorly documented and badly written.
 I intend to fix this but anyone can take insperation from it if they would like.

 TODO:
 1. Implement code by Pyhon code standards